vegaprotocol/ethdenver2022/README.md

 Bounty awards will go to the best teams that create (or extend) a block explorer to report and visualise blockchain transaction data as well as any Vega state changes queried from a data node.

+Vega networks run on a proof-of-stake blockchain powered by Tendermint, connected by ABCI to a custom high-performance trading core application, this is additionally supported by data APIs (data nodes) to retrieve state information by gRPC, REST and GraphQL.

+The goal for this bounty is to build a visual, web based, block explorer that shows the transaction data in the Tendermint blocks, state of the blockchain, as well as Vega state changes resulting from transactions.
+This may include but is not limited to: trades, orders, deposits, withdrawals, etc.

-The block explorer should be open source and easy to demonstrate in a web browser, with a walkthrough video showing all features implemented.
+The solution should be open source and easy to demonstrate in a web browser, with a walkthrough video showing all features implemented.
 The solution needs to show both Vega and Tendermint data.
 Installation instructions must be given.
 Extra points awarded for having a roadmap showing scope for future work.

-Vega networks run on a proof-of-stake blockchain powered by Tendermint, connected by ABCI to a custom high-performance trading core application, this is additionally supported by data APIs (data nodes) to retrieve state information by gRPC, REST and GraphQL.

-The goal for this bounty is to build a visual block explorer that shows the transaction data in the Tendermint blocks, state of the blockchain, as well as Vega state changes resulting from transactions.
-This may include but is not limited to: trades, orders, deposits, withdrawals, etc.

 See the section [Bounty Criteria](#bounty-criteria) below for the tasks and features we're hoping you can try and deliver for this bounty brief.